brainboutique/ESP8266-RFID-to-REST/README.md

 # ESP8266-RFID-to-REST
-Simple but generic standalone RFID reader, posting identified UIDs to any upstream web server.
+Simple but generic standalone RFID reader, posting identified UIDs to any upstream web server for less than 5 bucks (USD / EUR).

 Idea: Keep the device "as dumb" and stateless as possible...
 Any logic to parse UIDs etc can sit on a (better secured) server.
-Without soldering (i.e. just by connecting to USB) also WiFi password is not disclosed.
+WiFi password is not disclosed on serial port, i.w. without unsoldering the EEPROM and reading it externally you should be safe, even if your RFID reader gets captured.
+Normally UID of cards / tags cannot be copied, so at least for basic security this should be sufficient.

 Use case: Using this for FHEM for home automation.
 Based on detected card, certain activities can be triggered.

+## Hardware and Shopping List
+1) Search aliexpress for "nodemcu ESP-12E CH340".
+For example: https://www.aliexpress.com/item/New-Wireless-module-NodeMcu-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266-with-pcb-Antenna/32656775273.html - Approx 3€.
+2) Search aliexpress for "RFID-RC522".
+For example: https://www.aliexpress.com/item/MFRC-522-IC-card-sensing-module-RFID-Radio-frequency-RF-S50-IC-card-Key-chain-RFID/32613929702.html - Approx 2€.
+3) Some wire, maybe a push button, a nice enclosure ;-)

 ## Configure
 Via USB CH340 Serial Port, the configuration can be easily updated: